department-of-veterans-affairs/vagov-content/pages/life-insurance/about-soes-rewrite-lw.md

 To use SOES, you’ll need a:

-- Computer that can connect to the Internet
+- Computer that connects to the Internet
 - Common Access Card (CAC) or DS Logon

 <ol class="process">